AstarNetwork/astar-docs/docs/wasm/sc-dev/use-openbrush.md

 ## OpenBrush

-[OpenBrush] is a library for smart contract development on ink! maintained by the [Brushfam] team.
-It intends to be like OpenZeppellin for Solidity.
+[OpenBrush] is a library for smart contract development on ink! maintained by the [Brushfam] team, and is inspired by OpenZeppellin for Solidity.

-It provides standard contracts based on [PSPs], as well as useful contracts and Rust macros to help you build ink! smart contracts.
+Openbrush provides standard contracts based on [PSPs], as well as other useful contracts and Rust macros that help developers build ink! smart contracts.

-Why use this OpenBrush?
+Why use OpenBrush?

-- To make contracts **interoperable** to do **safe** cross-contracts calls (by having the same function's signature among every contract)
+- To create **interoperable** smart contracts, that perform **safe** cross-contracts calls (by maintaining consistent signatures across contracts).
-- To ensure the usage of [Polkadot Standards Proposals][PSPs]
+- To comply with [Polkadot Standards Proposals][PSPs].
-- To ensure the usage of the **latest and most secure** implementation
+- To ensure usage of the **latest and most secure** implementation.
-- Useful contracts that provide custom logic to be implemented in contracts
+- Templates provide customizable logic that can be implemented easily in smart contracts.
-- To **save time** by not writing boilerplate code
+- To **save time** by not having to write boilerplate code.
-- Useful features which can simplify development
+- Other useful features further simplify the development experience.

-Which standard tokens and useful contracts does it provide?
+Which token standards and useful contracts does OpenBrush provide?

 - **PSP22** - Fungible Token (*ERC20 equivalent*) with extensions
 - **PSP34** - Non-Fungible Token (*ERC721 equivalent*) with extensions